sagemath/trac_to_gh/Issue 4204.md

 # Issue 4204: add short section on using screen to the tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4204

 Original creator: AlexGhitza